ExeOhe/ExeOhe/README.md

 - 👋 Hi, I’m @ExeOhe
 - 👀 I’m interested in ...
-BlockChain Software Development
+BlockChain Development
 - 🌱 I’m currently learning ...
-HTML CCS, JS, React, ENTRY LEVEL
+Python complexity
 - 💞️ I’m looking to collaborate on ...
-Intern Projects or Demo's
+Intern Projects or Open Source
-- 📫 How to reach me ... x0jxc0b315@proton.me
+- 📫 How to reach me ... jacosny@mail.regent.edu

 <!---
 ExeOhe/ExeOhe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.